(A) The registrar of motor vehicles may designate one or more of the following persons to serve as a deputy registrar in each county:

 (e) A statement of willingness to adhere to office hours as prescribed by the registrar;

 (f) A statement of the personal qualifications and the business and employment experience of the proposer;

 (g) Other factors as prescribed by the registrar;

-(6) That the proposer shall submit his or her name, home address, home and office telephone numbers, social security number and the address of the proposed site;
+(6) That the proposer shall submit the proposer's name, home address, home and office telephone numbers, driver's license or identification (ID) card number and the address of the proposed site;

-(7) That the proposer submit information to establish that he or she will adhere to all banking and depository requirements prescribed by the registrar;
+(7) That the proposer submit information to establish that the proposer will adhere to all banking and depository requirements prescribed by the registrar;

-(8) That the proposer submit information to establish that he or she will comply with all applicable laws relative to affirmative action for purpose of contracting services;
+(8) That the proposer submit information to establish that the proposer will comply with all applicable laws relative to affirmative action for purpose of contracting services;

 (9) That the proposer certify that no taxes, unemployment compensation contributions, social security payments or workers' compensation premiums due the state of Ohio or any other state or any political subdivision thereof, or the federal government, are outstanding and unpaid as of the date of the certification; taxes accrued, but not yet payable, may be excluded from this certification;